hsoft/pluginbuilder/doc/embed.rst

 How to embed your plugin in your application
 ============================================

 Once you've built your plugin, you need to load it in your Objective-C app.
-A while ago, I `explained how to do it <http://www.hardcoded.net/articles/embedded-pyobjc.htm>`__ with ``py2app``, but it's still relevant to py2plugin.
+A while ago, I `explained how to do it <http://www.hardcoded.net/articles/embedded-pyobjc.htm>`__ with ``py2app``, but it's still relevant to pluginbuilder.

 Let's say that we want to build a PyObjC application embedding Python that simply displays a list of strings in a ``NSTableView``.
 Let's first write our Python class::